Ekona

 The EU faced with Coronavirus Crisis

 For our purposes, however, it is even more important to observe the contrast between the EU and the other two leading economies.
 In the EU the crisis was confronted largely by each separate nation state, with no evidence of coordination.
-For EU states in the EMU, the monetary response was dictated by the ECB, which was initially reluctant to provide cheap and abundant liquidity, but eventually introduced its Pandemic Programme, which has been recently further extended
+For EU states in the EMU, the monetary response was dictated by the ECB, which was initially reluctant to provide cheap and abundant liquidity, but eventually introduced its Pandemic Programme, which has been recently further extended.

 The Pandemic Programme directly contravened even the last remnants of rules-based behaviour by the ECB, in complete contrast with the traditional logic of its statutes.
 The central bank is able to provide liquidity by accepting state bonds of low creditworthiness (such as those of Greece) and by breaking the “capital key” of member states, that is, in proportions unrelated to their contribution to its capital.
 Only days after these steps were taken, the German constitutional court announced a decision that challenges the liquidity provision policies implemented by the ECB since 2014.
 This was a blow to the Coronavirus policies of the ECB and to European law that could have deep implications for the survival of the Eurozone.